 Please note, however, that if you leave your name on the waiting list and we offer you a bed in residence, the refund dates above apply.
 If your name remains on the waiting list and you are offered a bed that you turn down, you will forfeit the $600-application fee.
 Students whose status is to be reviewed for discipline reasons may be placed on the waiting list or prohibited from re-admission to residence.
 The full application fee will be refunded if a student is prohibited from returning to residence for discipline reasons.

-By the end of June all students will receive notification to their Brock email of their residence and room assignments or placement on a waiting list.
+By the middle of July all students will receive notification to their Brock email of their residence assignments or placement on a waiting list.
 Students will also be able to see their current room assignment on the hub page of their residence portal once assignments have been completed.

 Students are not permitted to stay in residence during the Winter Break.
 The few exceptions to this rule are students who satisfy the specific criteria noted below:

 - International students with no means of getting home, or securing alternate accommodations

 - Varsity team athletes who are required to be in residence for a team event, such as a game or tournament